tingchunyin/Term1/README.md

 ```

 ## LOAD DATA FROM [f1_dataset.sql](https://github.com/tingchunyin/Term1/blob/main/f1_database.sql) (PLAN B)
+>!!!Please download the file from the link above and run the whole sql script before going to the next step!!!

 Lets have a look what we have got in the data base
 ```sql